 My friends often make fun of me because I’m diabetic.
 That sounds mean, but I promise it’s a good thing.

 See, diabetes can be many things.
 Stressful.
 Annoying.
 Embarrassing.
 Frustrating.
 Painful.
 There are lots of ups and downs, and sometimes it’s overwhelming.
 After all, this is the only disease I know of where you make decisions every day, multiple times a day, that could kill you.

 At the end of the day, you have to keep a sense of humor, and just laugh when your friends call you “Diabetes Girl.”

 Because I work in healthcare, I often meet people whose lives have also been changed by disease or injury.
 I’m thankful for this because it reminds me that I’m lucky.
 I’m lucky my disease is treatable.
 I’m lucky insulin exists, and I’m lucky I can afford it.

 I’m also lucky to have a team of incredible doctors at Baylor Scott & White Health to support me and parents who’ve been with me every step of the way.

 Honestly, I’m lucky to be alive.

 As I think about my disease, I don’t find that I’m bitter or resentful.
 I’m just thankful.
-I’m realizing more and more that diabetes, more than probably anything else in my life not including family, has made me who I am today.
+I’m realizing that diabetes has helped make me who I am today.